[Updated May 2026]

 Event (Print and digital magazine, from BC, since 1971)

-- Fiction up to 5,000 words, plus poetry, creative non-fiction, and reviews
+- Accepts: Fiction to 5,000 words, plus poetry, creative non-fiction, and reviews

 - Open submission periods Dec-Jan and Aug-Sept — Check the Event guidelines.
 Simultaneous submissions okay